-Supreme Court Agrees To Hear Texas' Appeal Of Racial Gerrymandering Challenges
+Supreme Court Agrees To Hear Texas's Appeal Of Racial Gerrymandering Challenges

 The cases over Texas congressional maps and state House maps were two of a dozen matters that the Supreme Court announced on Friday it will be taking up.

-Among the other cases the court agreed to hear are those addressing a longstanding Supreme Court precedent regarding out-of-state sales taxes, the constitutional role of Securities and Exchange Commission administrative law judges, and what courts must do to back up a decision not to grant a person a proportional sentence reduction under federal sentencing rules.
+Among the other cases the court agreed to hear are those addressing a long-standing Supreme Court precedent regarding out-of-state sales taxes, the constitutional role of Securities and Exchange Commission administrative law judges, and what courts must do to back up a decision not to grant a person a proportional sentence reduction under federal sentencing rules.

 The Texas redistricting cases are appeals from a 107-page ruling of a three-judge district court panel from this past August.
-Law professor Rick Hasen from the University of California–Irvine, an election law expert, summarized the cases as "big, important, and exceedingly complex. ...
+Law professor Rick Hasen from the University of California, Irvine, an election law expert, summarized the cases as "big, important, and exceedingly complex. ...
 Issues include violations of the Voting Rights Act, findings of unconstitutional racial gerrymandering, and a finding that Texas acted with racially discriminatory intent."

 The court heard a case over a partisan gerrymandering challenge to Wisconsin redistricting efforts this past October and has agreed to hear a case over Maryland's redistricting.
 North Carolina's lawmakers have said they are appealing a third partisan gerrymandering case — decided earlier this week — to the justices as well.